zhennongchen/Diffusion_for_CT_motion/README.md

 (2) utilize [Elucidated Diffusion Model framework](https://github.com/NVlabs/edm) for better performance and faster sampling.
 Introduce histogram equalization in the image pre-processing to balance the performance in brain tissue and skull. <br />
 (3) trained on simulated CT scans (simulated motion on motion-free fixed CT images using portable CT scan geometry) and validated on real-world portable head CT scans.<br />

+## Inference Pipeline
+A clean inference-only pipeline has been built.
+Please refer to [Inference Pipeline Documentation](inference_pipeline/readme.md).

 ## User Guideline
 ### Environment Setup